 Ms. Schoen’s specialties include optimizing and/or creating efficient processes and structures, solution-oriented problem solving, clinical trials in numerous indications, project management, cross-cultural training, coaching and mentoring.

 Healthcare Policy Advisor and Strategist CEO - Elevation Health Consulting

 Dr. Skipper is a nationally respected expert on setting policies and standards for health data infrastructures.
-She is currently the CEO of Elevation Health Consulting.
-Here, Dr. Skipper advises public and private stakeholders across the healthcare arena on how to strategically improve health outcomes with a person-centric motto through leveraging, improving or building health technology.
-Dr. Skipper is also the Chief Scientist at EMI Advisors, providing expertise to federal agencies and partners on building data infrastructure to support research.
+She is currently the CEO of Elevation Health Consulting, where she advises public and private stakeholders across the healthcare arena on how to strategically improve health outcomes with a person-centric model through leveraging, improving or building health technology.
+Dr. Skipper is also the chief scientist at EMI Advisors, providing expertise to federal agencies and partners on building data infrastructure to support research.

 Cancer Blogger, Survivor & Advocate

 Mr. Sharpe is a Stage IV melanoma patient who shares his journey through cancer in the Patient #1 Blog found on http://www.philly.com/patient1/, www.SkinCancer.net, www.oncology-central.com, and www.NovartisOncology.com.
 He was diagnosed in August 2012 with melanoma tumors in multiple organs, only four weeks after his second child was born.
 Since then, he has undergone six surgeries and four immunotherapy treatments over two different clinical trials.
 In addition to writing, he is a keynote speaker and consultant to the biopharma and clinical research industries, bringing an educated patient voice as a true stakeholder in challenging healthcare’s status and making a difference in patients’ lives via his company, Starfish Harbor LLC.

 Co-Founder, President, CEO - Alliance for Clinical Research Excellence & Safety (ACRES)